alex-1355/check_nokia_isam/README.md

   Current RX/TX utilization of all PON interfaces (CLI: show pon utilization current-interval)

   Warning and Critical thresholds can be set globally for all PON interfaces.
 Recommended values are 80% as warning and 85% as critical threshold.
-This can help you to identify high usage on PONs and plan your move to XGS-PON or reduce your splitting ratio.
+This can help you identify high usage on PONs and plan your move to XGS-PON or reduce your splitting ratio.

 - board_temperature